AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

 > Beat The Retention!
 Not The Algorithm!

-> Keep Players, Grow Your Game, Forget Competitors!
+> Guess Less, Keep Players, Grow Your Game, Forget Competitors!

 > Make Games That Adapts To Players, Not The Other Way Around!